zephyrie/label-doc-update/sample-apps/README.md

-MONAI Label aims to allow researchers to build labeling applications in a serverless way which means MONAI Label applications are always ready to deploy via the MONAI Label server.
+# MONAI Bundle Sample Applications

-MONAI Label currently provides four template applications that developers may use out-of-the-box or with a few modifications to achieve their desired behavior.
-You can download any of the sample applications using the MONAI Label CLI.
+MONAI Label enables researchers to create labeling applications in a serverless way, allowing for easy deployment through the MONAI Label server.
+The platform currently offers four template applications that can be used as is or modified to meet specific needs.
+These templates can be downloaded using the MONAI Label CLI with the following command:

 ```
 monailabel apps --download --name <sample app name> --output <output folder>
 ```

-The template applications currently available are:
+The available template applications are:

 ## [Radiology](./radiology)
-This app has example models for interactive and automated segmentation over radiology (3D) images.
-You should refer to this app if you are developing any radiology-related examples.
-It has examples for the following three types of models.
+This template includes example models for interactive and automated segmentation of radiology (3D) images.
+It provides examples for the following three types of models:
 - DeepEdit (Interactive + Auto Segmentation)
-  - Spleen, Liver, Kidney, etc.
+  - Spleen, Liver, Kidney, and others.
 - Deepgrow (Interactive)
-  - Any Organ/Tissue but pre-trained to work well on Spleen, Liver, Kidney, etc.
+  - Any organ or tissue, but pre-trained to work well on Spleen, Liver, Kidney, and others.
 - Segmentation (Auto Segmentation)
-  - Spleen, Liver, Kidney, etc.
+  - Spleen, Liver, Kidney, and others.

 ## [Pathology](./pathology)
-This app has example models for interactive and automated segmentation over pathology (WSI) images.
-You should refer to this app if you are developing any pathology-related examples.
-It has examples for the following two types of models.
+This template includes example models for interactive and automated segmentation of pathology (WSI) images.
+It provides examples for the following two types of models:
 - DeepEdit (Interactive + Auto Segmentation)
   - Nuclei Segmentation
 - Segmentation (Auto Segmentation)